 It doesn't need to be Milan...
 It could be Genoa or anywhere that isn’t predominantly a tourist town.
 Starting out in a working city gives you a chance to ease into the Italian way of life without a million tourists.

 Saying that, Milan in particular is a great introduction to Northern Italy: there's plenty of shopping, famous brands and a café culture.
 All in all, a great place to recover from jetlag.
-There are some big attractions (the Duomo, the Galleria, and Leonardo's The Last Supper to start) so there’s lots to see, but not enough to be overwhelming.
-The station in Milan is big with connections everywhere, so it’s also a good place to start navigating public transport.
+There are some big attractions (the Duomo, La Scala, the Galleria, and Leonardo's The Last Supper to start) so there’s lots to see, but not enough to be overwhelming.
+Even if you're only able to spend a day in Milan, the train station has connections everywhere, so it’s a good place to start navigating public transport.

 For truly spectacular scenery and and some insight into a different side of Italy, spend some time in the Dolomites.
 The area is good for walking, hiking and mountain in the summer and skiing in the winter.
 Pick a town to base yourself in - Bolzano and Trento are popular choices - just keep in mind that locals are more likely to speak German than English, or even Italian.

 Most of this region was Austrian until it was annexed by Italy after World War I and it shows in both the food and the culture.
 Italy is renowned for its regional rivalries but that is even more marked here.
 Spend some time in the museums to find out more about the area's fascinating history (and see some examples of the war bunkers), then dedicate the rest of your trip to enjoying the scenery.